SMART PR: Measurable PR Objectives for Success

 The way to achieve this is by having clear and consistent messaging at the heart of everything you do, so that absolutely any PR agency, outsourced media buyer, freelance content writer, right down to your summer interns, knows how to talk about your company in a way that gives customers what they need.

-To exemplify all of the above, here is the story of a company that understood what their ICP needs, then nailed their SMART objectives and, consequently, raised revenue by 16% in 3 months.
+To exemplify all of the above, here is the story of a company that understood what their ICP needs, then nailed their SMART PR strategy and, consequently, raised revenue by 16% in three months.

 [This story has been simplified for the purposes of this post and remains anonymous.]